9 Reasons Why You Should Never Go to Wales

 1. Castles, castles, castles

-Wales has a ridiculous number of castles – over 600 of them, in fact, which leads many people to call the country the “castle capital of the world.”
+Wales has a ridiculous number of castles – over 600 of them, in fact, in a country that covers just over 8,000 square miles, which leads many people to call Wales the “castle capital of the world.”
 That seems a bit excessive, doesn't it?
 I mean, does a small country like Wales really need THAT many castles?

-Many of them are in ruins now, and a few are UNESCO World Heritage sites.
-Seems like a lot of upkeep, if you ask me.
+Most of them are in ruins now, anyway.
+And of the castles that are still standing, several are UNESCO World Heritage Sites now (like Conwy Castle, Harlech Castle, and Caernarfon Castle), which sounds like a lot of upkeep if you ask me.

-And, really, who wants to drive around and see a castle on nearly every hilltop?
+And, really, who wants to drive around and see a castle on nearly every hilltop, or find ancient castle walls in every town?
 Doesn't that get old after a while?

 2. All the legends